 What if the user is offline and wants to access a new page?

-Here you can create a landing page that your user will get sent to if it is unable to load a page.
+Here you can create a landing page that your user will get sent to if the page cannot be loaded.
 This could be back to your home page or your own custom error page with links to cached locations.
 Even large sites like Youtube are taking a PWA approach, so if you end up offline you get a page like the following:

-This is all handled by a service worker and allows you to keep your website theme even when you are offline also making it look more professional.
+This is all handled by a service worker, allowing you to keep your website theme even when you are offline, making it look professional.

 Why should you have your website as a PWA?

-The main reason to make your website a PWA website is that it will speed up your website so when users make repeated returns, it loads your website faster.
+The main reason to make your website a PWA website is that it will speed up your website.
+When users make multiple visits your website loads faster.
 For example here is mcdsystems.co.uk when loaded for the first time: